WojciechMatuszewski/apigw-access-logs-firehose/README.md

   - Remember that **you pay an additional fee for using the _dynamic partitioning_** feature.

-  Interestingly, **the rule does not apply to `ErrorOutputPrefix` property**.
+  Interestingly, **this rule does not apply to `ErrorOutputPrefix` property**.

   > You cannot use partitionKeyFromLambda and partitionKeyFromQuery namespaces when creating ErrorOutputPrefix expressions.

-- The **_dynamic partitioning_ feature is excellent!**, but I feel like using it only for the newline case is quite a considerable overhead.
+- The **_dynamic partitioning_ feature is excellent!**, but I suppose using it only for the newline case is quite a considerable overhead.

 - If you want to use _API Gateway API Keys_, you **have to associate the API Key with a usage plan**.

   - If you do not, the _API Gateway_ will reject the request.

-    > API Key ... not authorized because method 'GET /' requires API Key and API Key is not associated with a Usage Plan for API Stage zsuvlqr7nb/prod: No Usage Plan found for key and API Stage
+    > API Key ... not authorized because method 'GET /' requires API Key and API Key is not associated with a Usage Plan for API Stage zsuvlqxxx/prod: No Usage Plan found for key and API Stage

   - The **_usage plan_ has to be associated with API stage**.
 Otherwise, _API Gateway_ will reject the request (the same error as above).

 - The **access logs** are **produced before the execution logs**.
-Makes sense.

 - _API Gateway_ has weird _IAM actions_ scheme.